mmaz/botapi/README.md

 ![](https://raw.githubusercontent.com/wiki/mmaz/botapi/images/roomba_schematic.png)

-In additon to using the buttons on the webpage, you can drive the roomba around programatically:
+# `curl` interface

+In additon to using the buttons on the webpage, you can drive the roomba around programatically. `curl` is a commandline program that, by default, takes a URL and issues a GET request to a webserver.
+The webserver controlling the roomba offers several commands for driving. `stop` is the most important command for halting runaway roombas.
+The other commands, `forward`, `back`, `cw` (clockwise), and `ccw` (counterclockwise) will each instruct the roomba to begin moving or rotating in that direction until `stop` is later received by the webserver.
+In summary, here are the available driving commands:

 ```bash
 $ curl http://roomba:9876/stop